Asymmetric-OG/brain_damage/README.md

 ---

 ## B. MAIN COMPONENTS
-### B-2.
+### B-1.
 Simplex Noise

 Gaussian Noise is widely used in synthetic image generation tasks, where the proces benfits from randomness and stochasticity.
 However it proves to be too noisy for our purpose of reconstructing an image structurally near-identical to the original image (Excluding anomaly if present).

-Hence we use Simplex Noise.

 ### B-2.
 Noise Scheduler

+The Noise scheduler controls and implements the forward and reverse diffusion processes.

+#### B-2-a.
+Forward Diffusion

 The Noise Scheduler determines the rate at which an image gets corrupted by defining the `beta vs timestep` curve.
 Beta decides what factor of the Noise will be added at timestep t.
 Higher the beta, higher is the noise.